 The reviewer has it right: we used the exact same samples of genotypes for each adapting population.
 We now make this more clear: there are no ‘founder effects:

 This randomly generated population was duplicated and used to found both adapting populations which accordingly possessed the exact same sample of genotypes.
-Therefore, we consider a case of adaptation from standing variation where there are no founder effects. (lines xx-yy)
+Therefore, we consider a case of adaptation from standing variation where there are no founder effects.
+This biologically unrealistic scenario thus reduces stochastic effects, allowing us to better observe the direct effects of shared standing genetic variation (lines xx-yy)

 I was a bit confused by your report of a strength of stabilizing selection of s_anc=0.01 (158), while the value in Table 1 is s = 1 for the adapting populations.
 At first I thought it was a mistake, then I realized it means that you use 100-times weaker selection in the ancestral population than in adapting populations.
 I imagine weak selection in the ancestor was used to allow sufficient (nearly neutral) standing variation to be maintained prior to adaptation.
 But then you need to make it very clear that you assumed that the strength of selection is dramatically increased in the adapting populations (essentially all selection coefficient are multiplied by 100); and provide some justification for why this assumption was made.
 If I am right that s = 100*s_anc, then I think this is a third important feature of the new optima, alongside the other two that you list (181).